Why just leaders need coaching

 an understanding of organizational contexts,

-familiarity with the typical challenges of everyday leadership.
+familiarity with the typical challenges of day-to-day management.

-This is the only way to properly classify concerns and provide practical impulses that actually take effect in everyday life.
+Only in this way can concerns be correctly categorized and practical impulses be provided that actually work in everyday life.

-An effective business coach is also characterized by pronounced communicative and social skills.
-These particularly include:
+An effective business coach is also characterized by strong communicative and social skills.
+This includes, in particular:

 active listening,